Integration Tests

 Repository

-Each test class should initialize a new instance of repository.
-The repository instance is slightly different that the repository used in standalone midPoint.
-But it is still embedded H2 database with full SQL repository component implementation.
-The repository starts as completely empty.
+Each test class will refresh spring context, reinitialize repository instance and clear repository database.
+By default, repository starts as completely empty.
 There is even no system configuration or an administrator user.
 These should be explicitly added in initSystem() method if they are needed.

 Make sure there is @DirtiesContext(classMode = ClassMode.AFTER_CLASS) annotation at the class level for each integration test.
 This makes sure that spring context is re-initialized after the tests and that the test will not leave dirty repository for the following tests.